simonmichael/hledger_site/src/currency-conversion.md

 ```

 hledger calls these "[costs](hledger.md#costs)".
-They can also be used [generate market prices](hledger.md#--infer-market-price-market-prices-from-transactions)
-for value reports.

-This is probably the most frequently used style among hledger users.
+This is the most common way to record such transactions.

-## Fully balanced conversion
+## Conversion using equity

 A fully correct double-entry-bookkeeping journal entry
 avoids the PTA-specific `@`/`@@` notation,